Sport in Poland: History

-Many Polish champions died during WWII, many of them was murdered by the Nazis: Bronisław Czech, Helena Marusarzówna, Janusz Kusociński, Józef Noji, Dawid Przepiórka.
+Many Polish champions died during WWII, many of them murdered by the Nazis, including Bronisław Czech, Helena Marusarzówna, Janusz Kusociński, Józef Noji, Dawid Przepiórka.
 Sport competitions for Poles were illegal under the Nazis, although sometimes organized in the camps.
 One such story of a Polish boxer Tadeusz Pietrzykowski imprisoned in Auschwitz and Neuengamme was filmed in 1962 as The Boxer and Death.
 Football matches were organized in many Nazi camps including Auschwitz, generally between prisoners but allegedly at least once the Sonderkommandos fought against the SS wardens.

 Polish POWs organised 1944 Olympic Games in Woldenberg camp.